-Network Injector Appliance communicates with RCS every 30 seconds to receive identification and infection rules and send status and logs.
+Network Injector Appliance communicates with RCS via an Anonymizer (and its chain, see "What you should know about Anonymizer" on page 35 ).
+Communications are run every 30 seconds to receive identification and infection rules and send status and logs.

 Its Appliance Control Center control software can be set for remote access.